JoWML/engineering-handbook/teams/teams.md

 ## Team Platform
 The platform team owns infrastructure and developer happiness.
 This includes but not limited to; Infrastructure configuration and monitoring, CI/CD pipelines and general tooling as well as hands on support.
 In addition to that we try to make sure being on-call is as hassle free as it can be, and in case of incidents we make sure there is a post mortem scheduled.

+## Team Gear
+The Gear Team is responsible for managing gear data and features related to anglers' engagement with gear such as maintaining their in-app tacklebox or tagging gear in catches or posts.
+The Gear Team is also currently responsible for the in-app shop.
+The Gear Team also provide second-line support to the Commerce Operations team assisting with the onboarding of brands onto the marketplace.

 ## Team OX